tatiananantes/skills-workshops/differentiation/README.md

 ###### By Outcome

-This is the least effective form of differentation.
+This is the least effective form of differentiation.
 In essence, it is assumed that learners will fall into different categories of 'achievement' towards the outcome:

 - **All** will make basic progress
-- **Most** will make ok progress
+- **Most** will make OK progress
 - **Some** will make good progress

 Differentiation by outcome is the 'default form' of differentiation.
 For instance, in a workshop about Encapsulation: